sebastopolys/GinsengHtml/README.md

 ## EasyHtml is a html parser for PHP
 Provides PHP functions you can use on your code, in order to build large & complex html structures in a more simple, effective and organized way.

-Function names make reference to the Html tag to be used by it.
+Function names make reference to the Html tag to be used by on the Html the function outputs.
 I.e:
 ```
 print_r( p( 'A paragraph' ) )
 ```